-The commission passed a motion that would request the Florida Housing Finance Coalition to allow the project to proceed on a different piece of property in Alachua County.
+The commission passed a motion that would request the Florida Housing Finance Corporation to allow the project to proceed on a different piece of property in Alachua County.
 However, Shannon Nazworth, president of Ability Housing who is doing the project, said she made that request last week and received a no.

 Commissioner Ken Cornell said it’s important the project has local support not just for the grant application but all the way through.